john-papani/diploma/README.md

 - [`xml_to_rdf/`](https://github.com/john-papani/diploma/tree/master/xml_to_rdf): This directory contains the code for transforming the XML files into RDF triples.
 - [`xml_akn_files/`](https://github.com/john-papani/diploma/tree/master/xml_akn_files): Directory to store the generated Akoma Ntoso XML files.
 - [`xml_tei_files/`](https://github.com/john-papani/diploma/tree/master/xml_tei_files): Directory to store the generated TEI XML files.
+- [`lda_topic_modeling/`](https://github.com/john-papani/diploma/tree/master/lda_topic_modeling):This directory contains code related to Latent Dirichlet Allocation (LDA) - Topic modelling.
 - [`sparql_queries.txt`](https://github.com/john-papani/diploma/blob/master/sparql_queries.txt): This file provides a collection of example SPARQL queries that can be executed against the RDF data in Apache Fuseki.
 - [`requirements.txt`](https://github.com/john-papani/diploma/blob/master/requirements.txt): This file lists the Python dependencies required to run the project.
 - [`bugs.txt`](https://github.com/john-papani/diploma/blob/master/bugs.txt): This file is used to track and document any known issues or bugs in the project.

+## Sample

+You can check a representative [sample of the Greek Parliament debate held on June 8, 2018](https://www.hellenicparliament.gr/UserFiles/a08fc2dd-61a9-4a83-b09a-09f4c564609d/es20180608_1.pdf), which has been converted into both XML/LegalDocML and TEI formats.

+> The files are [es20180608000648.docx.xml](https://github.com/john-papani/diploma/blob/master/xml_akn_files/es20180608000648.docx.xml) and [es20180608000648.docx_tei.xml](https://github.com/john-papani/diploma/blob/master/xml_tei_files/es20180608000648.docx_tei.xml) respectively.

+_*The rdf data for this file is distributed throughout the rdf files._

 ## Requirements